mareklabuzekintive/soszjal/index.md

 - How is it working?

-To our office skype conversation, a bot account will be added (nick name "Soszjal") that is handled by a program written by us specially for that purpose.
+To our conversation, a bot account will be added (nick name "Soszjal") that is handled by a program written by us specially for that purpose.

 By sending a message to a bot, it will be possible to subscribe for notifications to an arbitrary email address or as private skype message.
 We are planning to provide possibility to add notifications to your Slack group.
 If you are interested in receiving sms notifications on your mobile phone, let me know (see contact section at the bottom).